bolt-observer/agent/README.md

 ## Filtering on agent side

-You can limit what channnels are reported using `--channels-whitelist` option.
-It specifies a path of a local file to be used as a whitelist of what channels to report.
+You can limit what channnels are reported using `--channel-whitelist` option.
+It specifies a local file path to be used as a whitelist of what channels to report.
-`--channels-whitelist` implies `--private` (and specifying both is a mistake).
+When adding `--private` to `--channel-whitelist` this means every private channel AND whatever is listed in the file.
+There is also `--public` to allow all public channels.
+Using the options without `--channel-whitelist` makes no sense since by default all public channels are reported however it has to be explicit with `--channel-whitelist` in order to automatically allow all public channels (beside what is allowed through the file).
+If you set `--private` and `--public` then no matter what you add to the `--channel-whitelist` file everything will be reported.

 The format of the file is simple:

 ```
 # Comments start with a # character